AndreySosnovyy/flutter_pin_code_ui/README.md

 You have an interesting open source example to share with community?
 Found a bug, have a great ready to go new animation or want to suggest an idea for new animation?
 You're always welcome!
-Fell free to open an [issue](https://github.com/AndreySosnovyy/flutter_pin_code_ui/issues) or [pull request](https://github.com/AndreySosnovyy/flutter_pin_code_ui/pulls) in [GitHub repository](https://github.com/AndreySosnovyy/flutter_pin_code_ui)!
+Feel free to open an [issue](https://github.com/AndreySosnovyy/flutter_pin_code_ui/issues) or [pull request](https://github.com/AndreySosnovyy/flutter_pin_code_ui/pulls) in [GitHub repository](https://github.com/AndreySosnovyy/flutter_pin_code_ui)!